• Home

 in Elementary· Hands On· Middle School· Technology

-Type Write Touch Typing and Typing Practice Pages from Gentle Shepherd
+Type Write Touch Typing and Typing Practice Pages is a beginning typing program, for kids in upper elementary or middle school.

 Besides basic reading, writing, and arithmetic, one of the most useful skills your children can learn is typing or keyboarding.
 If they learn this skill well, they will benefit for the rest of their lives.